Draggie306/nottingham-cs-notes/Year 1/Semester 1/COMP1055/Networks.md

 ## Windowing
 If there was just one stream of SYN/SEND/ACK, then there would be lots of idle time on the network.
 The sender can send multiple packets with different data ranges to combat this; as ACKS also state the sequence number, we can almost continuously be receiving data without much waiting - making the best use of the available bandwidth.

-The window field in the TCP header can adjust this to handle more/less data dependent on conditions at any point.
+The window field in the TCP header can adjust this to handle more/less data, depending on the conditions of the network, at any point.
 The receiver can say to stop sending if e.g. there is no space left on it.

 ## SYN